grisha765/wallaper-app/README.md

 # wallaper-app
-Utility for changing wallpaper to work in linux, you need the feh utility
+Utility for changing wallpaper.

+To work in linux you need feh